 So you know you have Crohn’s disease.
 You probably know then that your gut health is the gateway to your own health.
 If your gut is healthy, chances are that you're in good health.
 Makes sense, right?
 Well, there's also a condition called leaky gut that can lead to a host of other health problems.
 Crohn’s disease may not be the only thing giving you grief.

 The chronic inflammation of IBD literally eats away at our mucosal protective lining and exposes us to entry into our body of food materials and other foreign particles which enter our lymphatics and blood stream to make every tissue and cell in our body full of toxicity and our liver works overtime to process this toxic load our brain even is poisoned by these toxins.

-The bad news is our bowel gets more loaded with these toxins it leaks more.
-The Good news is that it is very reversible.
+The bad news is when our bowel gets more loaded with these toxins it leaks more.
+The good news is that it is very reversible.

 What is a leaky gut?

 A leaky gut is a gut that leaks.
 The gut is naturally permeable to very small molecules in order to absorb these vital nutrients.
 In fact, regulating intestinal permeability is one of the basic functions of the cells that line the intestinal wall.
 In sensitive people, gluten can cause the gut cells to release zonulin, a protein that can break apart tight junctions in the intestinal lining.
 Other factors — such as infections, toxins, stress and age — can also cause these tight junctions to break apart.

 Once these tight junctions get broken apart, you have a leaky gut.
 When your gut is leaky, things like toxins, microbes, undigested food particles, and more can escape from your intestines and travel throughout your body via your bloodstream.
 Your immune system marks these "foreign invaders" as pathogens and attacks them.
 The immune response to these invaders can appear in the form of any of the nine signs you have a leaky gut, which are listed below.